lordfeck/cgi-win/README.md

 ```

 GD may already be installed if you are using shared hosting.

+*Note:* You will want to run regular cleanup on `/img` until we use embedded images.

 # Why CGI?
 You're right to ask this, I'd recommend all serious Perl webdev use a serious framework like Mojolicious.